 All of the Trust s assets are located in the United States.
 The operators of the Underlying Properties sell the oil and natural gas produced from the Underlying Properties to third-party purchasers in the United States.
-There is generally higher demand for natural gas in the winter months.
-Other than that, the Trust is not affected by seasonal factors.
+Demand for natural gas generally is higher in the winter months, but otherwise seasonal factors do not affect the Trust.